NC_temp1030: Advancing Rural Economies, Resilient Enterprises, and Thriving Communities through Adaptive and Transformative Practices

 Several issues of interest to the NC1030 team members include: transformation to a circular bioeconomy, circularity in emerging industries, rural and urban micro-pocket economies with particular vulnerability to external factors, succession planning, innovation readiness, and socioemotional wealth of MSMEs, to name a few.
 These topics will guide the group's work in addressing the overarching project purpose: identifying and supporting adaptive and transformative practices in rural economies, family-owned MSMEs, and communities to ensure their well-being and continuity.

-The current NC1030 research group has a diverse membership, comprising both long-term and new members, a range of academic disciplines, and members from twelve U.S. states.
-This diversity is a strength for many reasons; two are mentioned here.
+The current NC1030 research group has a varied membership, comprising both long-term and new members, a range of academic disciplines, and members from twelve U.S. states.
+This variety is a strength for many reasons; two are mentioned here.
 First, the research project will be addressed from multiple perspectives, utilizing a variety of research methods and analysis techniques as the group collaborates to gain a deeper understanding and find solutions to these issues.
 Second, members have maintained a successful working relationship and a record of productivity for over twenty years in conducting research, informing policy, and applying research to business owners regarding resiliency and long-term success.
 The proposed project will continue to build on these strengths by expanding the knowledge base regarding adaptive approaches for rural entrepreneurs, the circular bioeconomy, and how families, MSMEs, and communities can transform for greater prosperity and well-being.

 Related, Current and Previous Work